Race, Mass Incarceration and Criminal Justice in a Colorblind Society: Issues for Maine Communities

 T. Richard Snyder, PhD - Chair, Restorative Justice Institute of Maine

 Rachel Talbot Ross – State Director, NAACP Maine

-This event is being co-sponsored by the McKeen Center, First Parish Church, UCC, St. Paul’s Episcopal Church, and the Unitarian Universalist Church.
+This event is being co-sponsored by the departments of History, Religion, and Sociology & Anthropology, the McKeen Center, Multicultural Student Programs, First Parish Church, UCC, St. Paul’s Episcopal Church, and the Unitarian Universalist Church.